 “I loved you,” she hissed down at him.
-In response, he only flopped and struggled like a fish that had been gutted.
+In response, he only flopped and struggled like a gutted fish.

 The carpet was soaked red by the time Ben’s thrashing ceased.

-Lena’s bloodsteel sword landed on the carpet with a moist thud.
+Lena’s bloodsteel sword landed on the floor with a moist thud.
 She relaxed her mind.
 The weapon began to fracture and leak as its form grew unstable.
 Her head was swimming.
 The smell was abhorrent, familiar, predatory.
 She sank to her haunches, feeling numb all over.
-Her fiance’s face was unrecognizable, and that was probably for the best.
+Her fiancé’s face was unrecognizable, and that was probably for the best.

 She buried her head in her hands.
 Contempt solidified in her stomach.
 Contempt for humans, for her own weakness, for Ben.
 But not for herself.
 She felt no remorse.
 Only numb release, a freedom she never wanted.
-She had once more been released from her mask, from the chains that bound her to hide her true self and assimilate with the humans that had the audacity to preach such tenets as love.
+She had once more been released from her mask, from the chains that bound her to hide her true self and assimilate with the humans.
 The question which had always leered from the periphery again mocked her.
 Without Ben, what did she have?
 Without him, who could she even pretend to be?

 Was she delusional to think she could cast off the past and forget what she truly was?
 If so, then so was every hemo before her who had attempted to hide in plain sight, sheep among the wolves.
 Like so many before her, tragedy was the only thing awaiting her at her charade’s conclusion.